SOUTH AUSTRALIAN CERTIFICATE OF EDUCATION (SACE)

 The SACE usually takes two years to complete, but may take longer and is a requirement for those students who wish to go on to higher education.
 Each subject or course successfully completed earns ‘credits’ towards the SACE

-- Literacy – at least 20 credits from a range of English subject
+- Literacy – at least 20 credits from a range of English subjects

-- Numeracy – at least 10 credits from a range of Mathematics subject
+- Numeracy – at least 10 credits from a range of Mathematics subjects

 - Stage 2 (usually Year 12)

 - minimum of three Stage 2 subjects (60 credits at Stage 2).
 Please note: Competencies from VET Certificate III or higher can be counted as Stage 2 subjects (70 nominal hours of VET training = 10 stage 2 credits)

 - Research Project – (10 credits at Stage 2) Allows students to explore an individual interest area – a scientific study, art project, community-based project, historical investigation, or any number of other options.
 University/Hybrid pathway students complete the Research Project in semester 2 of year 11.
 Vocational Pathway students complete the Research Project in semester 1 of year 12.

 - The remaining 90 credits can be gained from additional Stage 1 or 2 subjects, SACE Board recognised courses or Vocational Education and Training (VET).

 - Community and Self Directed Learning can count towards the SACE

 The SACE pattern is illustrated below.

 Each subject studied in the SACE is assessed against performance standards, which describe five levels of achievement that are reported with the grades A to E at the completion of the subject.
 The school-based assessments and the external assessment will be marked with reference to the performance standards.